 DRAWINGS

-The process of creating an art piece normally precedes with the drawing of ideas …..
+The process of creating an art piece normally proceeds with the drawing of ideas …..

 The Decreasing Exhibit